rust-lang-deprecated/error-chain/README.md

     // Automatic conversions between this error chain and other
     // error types not defined by the `error_chain!`.
 These will be
-    // boxed as the error cause and wrapped in a new error with,
+    // wrapped in a new error with, in this case, the
-    // in this case, the `ErrorKind::Temp` variant.
+    // `ErrorKind::Temp` variant.
+The description and cause will
+    // forward to the description and cause of the original error.
     //
     // This section can be empty.
     foreign_links {
-        temp::Error, Temp,
+        temp::Error, Temp;
-        "temporary file error";
     }

     // Define additional `ErrorKind` variants.
 The syntax here is